 Instead of being overwhelmed and feeling discouraged, consider coming up with new ideas and taking risks as a fun, creative challenge.
 Pushing yourself out of your comfort zone can be quite exhilarating.

-Here are a few tactics that can help you discover your “edge,” what makes you exceptional and unique, and what differentiates you and your business.
+Here are a few of my tactics that can help you discover your “edge,” what makes you exceptional and unique, and what differentiates you and your business.

 My Top Tips!
-How to Stand Apart in the Photography Industry
+How to Stand Out in the Photography Industry

 A brainstorming session is a fun and interesting exercise to throw ideas at the wall and see which ones stick.
 Write down everything that crosses your mind regarding you, your quirks and things you’d like to accomplish in your business.
 This is NOT the time to vet each idea, but instead, throw caution to the wind and embrace every thought no matter how far fetched or crazy it sounds.
 Sometimes one word or detail will spark an idea that will spur you into a newfound direction.